warpstreamlabs/bento/website/blog/2020-04-18-sneak-peek-at-bloblang.md

 tags: [ "Bloblang" ]
 ---

 For the last few weekends I've been dipping my toes in a mapping language design that I'm calling Bloblang.
 Bloblang is specifically designed for data queries and (eventually) structural data mappings.
-In Benthos version 3.12, which I'm planning to release today, you can play around with a limited feature set of Bloblang by using it in [function interpolations](/docs/configuration/interpolation).
+In Bento version 3.12, which I'm planning to release today, you can play around with a limited feature set of Bloblang by using it in [function interpolations](/docs/configuration/interpolation).

 <!--truncate-->

 ## Why

 My life has no meaning.
 Also, mapping is one of the most common boring tasks in stream and event processing.
-Given Benthos is meant to specialise in the boring and mundane it makes sense to treat mapping as a first class citizen.
+Given Bento is meant to specialise in the boring and mundane it makes sense to treat mapping as a first class citizen.

-Up until now the story for mapping documents in Benthos has been to use [JMESPath][processor.jmespath], [AWK][processor.awk] or a string of the general purpose JSON processors.
+Up until now the story for mapping documents in Bento has been to use [JMESPath][processor.jmespath], [AWK][processor.awk] or a string of the general purpose JSON processors.
 Time and time again it has been made apparent that it ain't good enough for many use cases.

-I should mention at this point that there's also the option of [IDML][idml], and although Benthos hasn't supported it internally there is a solution to [running it in your pipeline][processor.subprocess].
+I should mention at this point that there's also the option of [IDML][idml], and although Bento hasn't supported it internally there is a solution to [running it in your pipeline][processor.subprocess].

 For the last few years I've been helping users adopt these options and each time they fall short I've taken note of where the gaps are.
 This is an important part of the "research" phase for a language, but I also don't want to dwell on it.
-Here's an insultingly terse summary of what we currently have within Benthos.
+Here's an insultingly terse summary of what we currently have within Bento.

 ### JMESPath